 However, the number one item in the agenda – Odia Open University – was objected to by all in this meeting.
+This writer, in the draft Rules he had given, had suggested that the State should establish a language university to be known as ‘Oriya Visvavidyalaya’.
+He insisted on that.
 Therefore, a resolution was adopted to decide the issue in a “workshop” on this item during the said month.
-This “workshop” witnessed the CM’s agenda for Open University was rejected by the majority participants.
-In course of its proceeding, one thing got clearer and it was that, if the government goes for the University, it should be such as to stay in consonance with the draft language policy DPP had advanced.
-And, in the said policy, aims and objectives of the private body which he was heading were visible.
+This “workshop” witnessed the CM’s agenda for Open University rejected by the majority participants.
+A regular ‘Oriya University’ was the majority preference.

 To SCP, it was clear that, if the CM was reluctant to amend the Act and adopt the Rules, because thereby he may also be punished for contravention of the Act, which was perhaps the reason of his drifting away from his Assembly announcement, the MC will just go on killing time to hoodwink the people of the State, but shall never want the proposed legislation get the status of Law.